Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### timeOfDay: Number

-The time of day in the range [0, 1] representing the 24h clock.
+The time of day in the range [0.00, 1.00] representing the 24h clock.
+This means that 00:00:00 is represented as 0.00 and 23:59:59 is represented by a value of 1.00.

 ### frametime: Number